What loan amount does a mortgage need to be for it to be considered a Jumbo Loan?

 Related: See top jumbo loan lenders

-These "expanded conforming" or higher "agency jumbo" offers are available in only 152 of the 3,234 counties, parishes and territories around the country.
+These "expanded conforming" or higher "agency jumbo" offers are available in only 154 of the 3,234 counties, parishes and territories around the country.
 If you are curious about what's applicable in your area, we've captured a spreadsheet from the GSEs which can allow you to look up your market to see if an "agency jumbo" is available to you.
-It's available here (XLS file).
+It's available here (XLS file), or FHFA also has a "rollover" map showing county-by-county conforming loan limits.

 Resources: See current conforming loan limits and a history of conforming loan limits.